xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 ]
 ~~~

 voted: Is always null when the current question allows anonymous voting.
-Otherwise indicates if the user already casted at least one vote on the current question.
+Otherwise indicates if the user already casted at least one vote on the current question (values: true or false)

 Example: